- Name of Service - Educational Effectiveness

 - careers advice

 For more information about services for young people, please visit your local authority website.

 Retention of data

-We hold children and young person's data until the end of year 15 (or aged 25 years for those with special educational needs)
+We hold children and young person's data until the end of year 15 (or aged 25 years for those with an EHC plan)

 Data will be retained in accordance with the countywide data retention schedule.

 As part of our statutory duty to identify children and young people at risk of NEET we carry out a regular profiling exercise to identify those who may be at risk of NEET.
 A Risk of NEET Indicator (RONI) is the tool used to identify learners at risk of becoming NEET.

 The RONI pulls together information from several SCC data sources in order to help the relevant team identify young people who may be at risk of NEET.
 This automated process draws together an initial cohort of young people who may be at risk of NEET.
 The team then work with the relevant professionals within Surrey County Council and external to Surrey County Council, who are involved with those young people's care and education, to identify if those individuals identified through the RONI are at risk of NEET.
 If they are, then the appropriate support can be offered or put in place.

 There is no automated decision making as the information relating to individuals who are identified by the RONI is then considered by professionals who determine whether they are or are not at risk of NEET.

 Further information about the data collection requirements placed on us by the DfE can be found online.